 Overview: Company Secretary in Singapore

-According to the official Singapore’s company Law, every firm mandatorily will have to hire a company secretary within 6 months of registering your company in Singapore.
+According to the official Singapore’s company Law, every firm mandatorily will have to hire a company secretary within 6 months of registering their company in Singapore.
 It is the responsibility of a company secretary to ensure that the firm is following all the regulations and legislation.
 With the help of a company secretary, the board members also are kept informed of their official duties towards the firm.
-According to the Company Law, the legal structure is defined, under which the directors and the secretary must function.
+The legal parameters that determine how the Secretary and the directors must do their business are set forth in the Company Law.

 Qualifications of A Resident Company Secretary in Singapore